 Winner: Watchmen, the miniseries based on the 1986 DC Comics series of the same name, took home the award this year.
 It serves as a sequel that takes place 34 years after the original events.
 It focuses on racial violence in Tulsa, Oklahoma, where a white supremacist group targets the police department.
 The series received a total of 26 Emmy nominations.

 Killing Eve (BBC America/AMC)

 Stranger Things (Netflix)

-Prediction: Succession is the hands-down favorite to win in this category, especially since the show took home the Golden Globe.
-With a talented cast and a mesmerizing set that highlights incredible opulence, the series personifies the wonderful escapism that’s often the goal when we park ourselves on the couch to delve deep into a dramatic show.
+Winner: Succession was the hands-down favorite to win in this category, especially since the show took home the Golden Globe.
+With a talented cast and a mesmerizing settings that highlight incredible opulence, the series personifies the wonderful escapism that’s often the goal when we park ourselves on the couch to delve deep into a dramatic show.
 Led by Brian Cox, the series has made breakout stars of the rest of the main cast.
-It would be a surprise if Succession didn’t win.
+The win was no surprise.